Squary5928/Expense-Tracker/README.md

 - MacOS Mojave (10.14.6, so would work on MacOSes released after)

-(Would probably work on any Linux distro)
+(Would probably work on any Linux distro.
+To run it on Windows, install the things manually, as the install.sh is a bash script meant for UNIX systems.)

 ### Contributions Welcome!